 \subsection{D2M1N3 polynomial}

-Let us now restrict to the case where $D=2$ and where the derivative are constrained up to order 1.
+Restrict now to the case where $D=2$ and where the derivative are constrained up to order 1.
 In this case, the number of constraints provided by Equation (\ref{eq:nconstraints}) is equal to 12, and the smallest degree $n$ which allows the polynomial to respect the constraints is 3.
-In this configuration, Equation (\ref{eq:polynomial}) simplifies to:
+In this configuration, Equation (\ref{eq:polynomial}) simplifies to

 where $i$ and $j$ are integers comprised between 0 and 3, usual axes names $x$ and $y$ now stands for $x_1$ and $x_2$, and $c_{ij}$ denotes polynomial coefficients $c_{i_1,i_2}$.
-Defining $f(x,y)$ and $g(x,y)$ as the $x$-component, respectively $y$-component of the gradient at position $(x,y)$, one obtains:
+Defining $f(x,y)$ and $g(x,y)$ as the $x$-component, respectively $y$-component of the gradient at position $(x,y)$, one obtains

 and